 A sedentary lifestyle and a poor diet can contribute to the appearance of cellulite.
 Here are the top culprits:

-• Lack of fiber.
-Diets low in fiber can slow down the body's ability to detoxify, leading to more toxins in the body, which can worsen cellulite.
+- Lack of fibre.
+Diets low in fibre can slow down the body's ability to detoxify, leading to more toxins in the body, which can worsen cellulite.

 4. Age and Skin Thickness